SK Rakovník

 SK Rakovník is a Czech football club from the town of Rakovník in the Central Bohemian Region.
-The club currently plays in the Bohemian Football League, which is the third tier of the Czech football system.
+The club currently plays in the I.A třída skupina A Středočeský kraj, which is the sixth tier of the Czech football system.
 The club played two seasons in the Czechoslovak First League.

 History

 The club was founded in 1903 as Sportovní kroužek Rakovník, before changing to simply SK Rakovník the following year, following which they competed under the name until 1948.
 Rakovník took part in the top level of Czech football for the first time in the 1942–43 season.
 Their second and final season in the Czechoslovak First League was in 1945–46.